Environmental Education Grant Program

 About Our Grant Program

-Each year, Port Blakely awards four grants of up to $500 each to local schools or organizations that participate in our program.
-These grants are designed to support and enhance environmental education and may be used for a wide range of purposes, including:
+Each year, Port Blakely awards grants of up to $500 to local schools and organizations that participate in our program.
+These grants support environmental education and may be used for a wide range of purposes, including:

 - Student-led projects